-- (a) Whether the probes are making proper contact. - (b) Whether the individual has the ability and has been given a reasonable opportunity to comply. - (c) Whether verbal commands, other options or tactics may be more effective.
+- (a) Whether it is reasonable to believe that the need to control the individual outweighs the potentially increased risk posed by multiple applications. - (b) Whether the probes are making proper contact. - (c) Whether the individual has the ability and has been given a reasonable opportunity to comply. - (d) Whether verbal commands or other options or tactics may be more effective.